-Berlin Christmas market attack detainee may not be driver, police say
+Berlin Christmas market attacker could be at large, authorities admit

 Ariel Zurawski, owner of the truck company, told CNN affiliate TVN 24 the vehicle may have been hijacked, as his cousin -- the truck's regular driver -- couldn't have been behind the wheel.

-Berlin police corroborated the information, saying the man found dead was a Polish citizen and was not at the wheel during the incident.
+Berlin police corroborated the information, saying the man found dead was a Polish citizen and was not driving during the incident.

-De Maiziere said that the man found in the truck appeared to have been shot dead, but that authorities had not found the weapon used.
+De Maiziere said that the man found in the truck appeared to have been shot dead.

-The minister called for Christmas markets to be closed for a day of mourning.
-"But to cancel them would be wrong," he said, adding they would hopefully reopen the following day.
+Zurawski added that the driver was happy to be finishing his route from Italy to Berlin and was looking forward to returning to Poland after one last leg to Denmark.

+"He was asking if he should be back home by Thursday night because he still needed to buy a Christmas gift for his wife," he said.

 Merkel: 'Hard to bear'

-German Chancellor Angela Merkel said it would be "especially disgusting" if anyone s in the attack had been given asylum.
+German Chancellor Angela Merkel visited the scene of the attack on Tuesday afternoon, saying earlier it would be "especially disgusting" if anyone in the attack had been given asylum.

 Dressed in black and making her first public comments on the attack late Tuesday morning, she called for unity in the country.